juzybits/polymedia-zklogin-demo/README.md

 - You can use the salt service that's maintained by Mysten Labs (you'll have to contact them to get whitelisted).

-- You can ask the user to provide the salt, who must remember it as if it was a password.
+- You can ask the user to provide the salt, who must then remember it as if it were a password.

 - You can run your own salt service to return a unique salt for each user.